Jose Canseco: Oakland Athletics (1997)

 In January 1997, he was traded to the Oakland Athletics for pitcher John Wasdin.
-The day after the news of his return to Oakland, the A's front office informed him that ticket sales for the day were the highest in over three years, mainly because of the Bash Brothers reunion.
-Regarding his health, Canseco had a promising first half of the season, playing in 83 of Oakland's 89 games, with more than half of those as an outfielder.
+The day after the news of his return to Oakland, the A's front office informed him that ticket sales for the day were the highest in over three years, mainly because of the Bash Brothers reunion with first baseman Mark McGwire, the only remaining member of the A’s team that reached three World Series in a row.
+Now age 31 and after battling injuries in Boston, Canseco had a promising first half of the season health wise, playing in 83 of Oakland's 89 games, with more than half of those as an outfielder.
 He had 18 home runs and 57 RBIs by the All-Star break (on pace for 35 homers and 110 RBIs for the entire season), but he suffered a back injury yet again, keeping him on the disabled list and missing 15 games in July and August.
 He returned to action on August 20, but with the Athletics organization wanting to focus on developing young talent, and with the Bash Brothers reunion losing its appeal with the trade of Mark McGwire to the St. Louis Cardinals at the trade deadline, Canseco ended his season on August 26, missing the last 30 games of the season.
 In Canseco's eyes, he was shut down by the front office to prevent him from getting the minimum plate appearances that would trigger the renewal of his contract for the following year.
 He finished the season with a .235 average, the lowest of his career, but with 23 home runs and 74 runs batted in 388 at-bats.
-His home run against the Red Sox on August 8 gave him a career total of 254 in an Athletics uniform, placing him 4th all-time behind Reggie Jackson (269), Jimmie Foxx (302), and McGwire (363).
+His home run against the Red Sox on August 20 gave him a career total of 254 in an Athletics uniform, placing him 4th all-time behind Reggie Jackson (269), Jimmie Foxx (302), and McGwire (363).
 After three seasons of playing exclusively as a DH, Canseco saw considerably more action in the outfield, playing 46 of his 108 games in left or right field.
+At the end of 1997 Canseco was amongst the franchise's leaders in home runs, runs batted in (6th, 793), slugging percentage (6th, .507), OPS (8th, .851) and strikeouts (2nd, 1096).